roots/docs/trellis/remote-server-setup.md

 **You can't run Trellis on a shared host**.

 2. You need to be able to connect to your server from your local computer via SSH.
-We *highly* suggest doing this via SSH keys so you don't have to specify a password every time.
+We *highly- suggest doing this via SSH keys so you don't have to specify a password every time.
 Many hosts like DigitalOcean offer to automatically add your SSH key when creating a server so take advantage of that.
 Or follow a guide such as [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).

 Now that you have a working Ubuntu 18.04 server that you can easily SSH into, you need to configure a few things: